yopeso/jacoco-coverage/README.md

-# jacoco-coverage
+# jacoco-coverage maven plugin

-DOM Parser for jacoco report.
-Currently is implemented extracting of the total instructions coverage from xml report.
+Maven plugin that extracts the total instructions coverage from jacoco xml report and put the int result into file.
+*Mojo* class is used for define the plugin goal.

 ### The library is hosted on Maven Central: